Yandex Cloud

 Required paid resourcesRequired paid resources

-• Object Storage bucket fee: storing data and performing operations with it (see Object Storage pricing).
+• Object Storage bucket: use of storage, data operations (see Object Storage pricing).

 Getting startedGetting started